 All internship placements must be approved by the student's internship director prior to being registered for HBNS464.

-Application for the internship is due to the Internship Director at the end of the semester prior to beginning the internship (August 15th for Fall Internship, January 15th t for Spring Internship and May 15tht for Summer Internship,).
+Application for the internship is due to the Internship Director at the end of the semester prior to beginning the internship (August 15th for Fall Internship, January 15th for Spring Internship and May 15th for Summer Internship,).

 How to Register for HBNS 464